 The Company is a lessee under non-cancellable operating leases covering its warehouses and office spaces.
-The lease for warehouses has a term of three to 10 years, including the new leases entered into in 2019, and includes annual escalation rate of 5.00% to 10.00%, while the leases for office space have terms of three to five years with annual escalation rates ranging from 5.00% to 10.00%.
+The lease for warehouses has a term of three to 10 years, and includes annual escalation rate of 5.00% to 10.00%, while the leases for office space have terms of two to five years with annual escalation rates ranging from 5.00% to 10.00%.
 All leases have renewal options.
 Generally, termination of lease contracts shall be communicated to the lessee by the lessor 30 to 60 days prior to the termination or expiration of the lease contract.
 With the exception of short-term leases, each lease is reflected in the statement of financial position as a right-of-use asset and a lease liability.
 The Company classifies its right-of-use assets and lease liabilities as a separate line item in the statements of financial position.